Today, we’re going to share some Amazon hacks to help you save more money when shopping online on Amazon.

 32. Birthday coming up?

-In fact, it will even recommend gifts to you which you can add before sharing the list with others.
+You can make a gift wish list which you can share with friends nd family to make gift giving easy for everyone.
+It will even recommend gifts to you which you can add before sharing the list with others.

 33. Score free shipping all the time!